Urinary tract infections aren’t life-threatening, but they can be excruciatingly painful and debilitating.

 “Overnight, I’d be gripped by this searing pain and I can barely walk,” says Ling Koh, a Los Angeles-based bioengineer.
 But short of going to the ER or urgent care, she’d have to suffer for a few days until she could get in to see her family doctor for an antibiotic prescription.

 No longer.
-Koh, who works for Scanwell Health, was instrumental in the development of the company’s smartphone app that is FDA-approved for urinary tract infection screening.
+Koh, who works for Scanwell Health, was instrumental in the development of the company’s smartphone app that is FDA-cleared for urinary tract infection screening.
 It allows someone to test urine at home using a paper test strip — the same one used by doctors in ERs and labs.
-The phone app contains a scan card that can analyze what’s on the strip and then connect the patient to a physician who can make a virtual diagnosis.
+The phone app reads a scan card from the test kit that can analyze what’s on the strip and then connect the patient to a physician who can make a virtual diagnosis.

 “It’s so easy to use them at home and eliminate the inefficiencies in the process,” says Koh.
 “A telemedicine doctor can look at the test results and prescribe directly to the pharmacy instead of women waiting at home, miserable, and crying in the bathtub.”